tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 > :bulb: **Tip:** Note that there is a distinction between installing things *globally* and *locally*.
 The above projects are generally fine to install on a global level.
 However, project dependencies are a different story - if you are working with two repos, and both use a different version of a dependency, there's usually no way to cleanly install a global version for both.
 That's where package managers like npm come in to handle local dependencies on a case-by-case basis.

 ## Step 4 - Setting up your GitHub access in VS Code
+To simplify the process of working with your GitHub repositories, the typical means for doing so is via GPG and SSH.
+SSH is primarily used for authenticating while GPG is used for signing your commits - in other words, when you make changes, you'll be signing them so others can confirm it's actually you making the changes.

-To simplify the process of working with your GitHub repositories, a secure method to do so is via SSH.
-This is the preferred method for committing code to the Tari repos.
-SSH works by generating a private and public key that can then be used to interact securely with GitHub.
+These are the preferred method for committing code to the Tari repos.
+Both SSH and GPG work by generating a private and public key that can then be used to interact securely with GitHub.

 * To set up SSH, you should refer to [the following guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+* To set up GPG, you should refer to [this guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)

 ## Step 5 - Forking the Tari Universe repo
 Next, we will fork the Tari Universe repo.
 Forking allows you to create your copy of the Tari Universe codebase, independent of the original project.
 This will allow you to safely modify the codebase without impacting the main project.